clojure/data.xml/README.md

     "<?xml version=\"1.0\" encoding=\"UTF-8\"?><a:html xmlns:a=\"http://www.w3.org/1999/xhtml\"><a:head><a:title>Example title</a:title></a:head></a:html>"

-Note that the Java QName does not consider namespace prefixes when checking equality.
-Similarly constructing QNames from string representations does not preserve prefixes.
-Prefixes are treated similarly in data.xml.
-Prefixes are currently represented as metadata on the elements.
-This preserves the same equality behavior that QNames
-have:
+Note that the jdk QName ignores namespace prefixes for equality, but allows to preserve them for emitting.

     (= (parse-str "<foo:title xmlns:foo=\"http://www.w3.org/1999/xhtml2\">Example title</foo:title>")
        (parse-str "<bar:title xmlns:bar=\"http://www.w3.org/1999/xhtml2\">Example title</bar:title>"))

-Removing the metadata will cause the elements to not have a prefix, which is still correct, but will cause new prefixes to be generated when the document is emitted.
+In data.xml prefix mappings are (by default) retained in metadata on a tag record.
+If there is no metadata, new prefixes will be generated when emitting.

+    (emit-str (parse-str "<foo:element xmlns:foo=\"FOO:\" />"))

 ## Location information as meta